simon-bourne/rust-sbash/README.md

 ## A Simple Example

-This is a really simple script with 2 workflows: `workflow1` and `named-workflow`. `named-workflow` illustrates SBash function parameters.
+This is a really simple script with 2 public functions: `workflow1` and `named-workflow`.
+We'll use it to look at the command line interface that SBash generates for us, and see how to run functions.

 ```bash
 #!/usr/bin/env sbash